Why Are They Called Buffalo Wings If They’re Made from Chicken?

 Rumor has it they were the invention of a resourceful mom with a hungry kid.

 All right…you got us.
 Why are buffalo wings called buffalo wings?
+And why are they called buffalo wings if they’re made with chicken?
 Turns out, buffalo wings have nothing to do with the more accurately named bison, who roam around South Dakota looking like they’re wearing big furry hats and neck scarves.
 Learn about the surprising birthplaces and origins of 19 more foods you see everywhere.

 Going beyond Buffalo, New York